Getting started7 min read

 The longer you stay invested, the more of your balance is growth rather than your own contributions.
 By year 30, more than two-thirds of the total came from compounding — not from your pocket.

-Notice the shape: the cyan (what you put in) grows in a straight line, but the green (compounding) curves upward and eventually dwarfs it.
-That curve is the whole reason to start now rather than later.
+Notice the shape.
+The cyan line — the money you actually put in — climbs in a boring straight line.
+The green line — compounding — starts slow, then curls upward and eventually eats the cyan for breakfast.
+That curve is the entire reason to start now rather than "someday."

 Step 1: Make sure you're ready to invest (not just eager)

 Before any money goes into the market, two boxes should be ticked.
-Investing the rent money is how good intentions turn into forced selling at the worst possible time.
+Investing the rent money is how good intentions turn into a panicked 2 a.m. sell order at the worst possible time.

 • You have a small cash buffer for emergencies — even a few hundred dollars counts as a start.
-This keeps you from having to sell investments the moment life surprises you.
+This is what stops a surprise car repair from forcing you to sell investments at the worst moment.

 • You're not carrying high-interest debt (think credit cards at 20%+).
-Paying that down is a guaranteed return no investment can reliably match.
+Paying that down is a guaranteed return no investment can promise with a straight face.

 If both are true, the money you invest is money you genuinely won't need for years — which is exactly the kind of money that belongs in the market.